Spasman/rcon_example/README.md

 "PlayerID": The player ID of the collecting player "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
-"ViceID": The ID of the type of vice collected
+"ViceID": The ID of the type of vice collected "Amount": Returns the amount the player got, will normally return "1" unless the player used the Hot Wings vice to pick up more.
 "X": The X position of where the vice was.
 "Y": The Y position of where the vice was.

 survival_use_vice (44):
 Triggers when a player uses a consumable vice.
+(Rubbing Alcohol, Smokes, etc).
+Forgot to have this trigger when using Hot Wings, will be fixed.
-(Rubbing Alcohol, Smokes, etc) "PlayerID": The player ID of who used the vice.
+"PlayerID": The player ID of who used the vice.
 "Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "ViceID": The ID of the vice being consumed